zobnin/aiolauncher_scripts/README.md

 * 4.4.7 - added `intent` module;
 * 4.5.0 - the `aio` module has been significantly expanded, also added `system:currency()` and `ui:show_list_dialog()`;
 * 4.5.2 - added `anim` and `morph` packages, added `calendar:open_event()` function;
-* 4.5.3 - removed get_ prefixes where they are not needed while maintaining backward compatibility.
+* 4.5.3 - removed get_ prefixes where they are not needed while maintaining backward compatibility;
+* 4.5.5 - added `on_action` callback and `calendar:add_event` function.

 # Widget scripts